 Overview

-This FREE 6-week immersive training series is designed for therapists interested in integrating Nature-Based and Animal-Assisted Interventions into their clinical practice.
+This FREE 6-week immersive training series guides therapists in incorporating nature- and animal-informed approaches into their therapeutic work.

 What You’ll Learn